monitoxx/Identification-Viral-Polymerase/README.md

 ![image](https://github.com/user-attachments/assets/569f6c15-24e9-421c-a390-f80bfce544f3)

+### I also uploaded several fasta files usefull for running the code:
+*confirmation_h1n1.fasta* is the same file where the target sequence was taken from, but without the range configuration, this is the proof that the code works.
+*target_seq_2.fasta* the target sequence used, with range 600-700

 ## DISCLOSURE: for this program to work correctly, there needs to be a 100% identity between the sequences to compare.